-In an interview after the opening of LightSpeed Japan's new offices, Hideaki Itsuno confirmed that his new project was proposed by him personally and approved by the company without any major revisions.
+In an interview after the opening of LightSpeed Japan's new offices, Hideaki Itsuno confirmed that his new project was proposed by him personally and approved by the company without major revisions.
 But when asked if he was creating his dream game, he answered in the negative.

 Itsuno adds: